Vitamin C for preventing and treating tetanus

 Description of studies

-No new eligible trials were identified in the searches carried out for the first and second updates of this review.
-From the original search we found one eligible controlled trial that provided data pertinent to vitamin C in the treatment of tetanus patients (Jahan 1984), but we found no trials reporting on the prevention of tetanus with vitamin C. The main features of the Jahan trial are briefly summarised in the table 'Characteristics of included studies', but described in detail in the following section because the weaknesses and strengths are crucial when considering the validity of it's findings.
+No new eligible trials were identified in the searches carried out for the 2013 update of this review.
+From the original search we found one eligible controlled trial that provided data pertinent to vitamin C in the treatment of tetanus patients (Jahan 1984), but we found no trials reporting on the prevention of tetanus with vitamin C. The main features of the Jahan trial are briefly summarised in the table 'Characteristics of included studies', but described in detail in the following section because its weaknesses and strengths are crucial when considering the validity of it's findings.
 The Jahan 1984 trial was carried out in Bangladesh in the early 1980s.
 A total of 117 tetanus patients were admitted to the Infectious Disease Hospital in Dhaka and divided into two age groups at recruitment.
 There were 62 children in the age group 1 to 12 years, and 55 children and adults in the age group 13 to 30 years.
-The Jahan report is available at www.ltdk.helsinki.fi/users/hemila/CT.
+The Jahan report is available at www.mv.helsinki.fi/home/hemila/CT

 Risk of bias in included studies